antick/mojo/README.md

-# CK3 Mojo
+# Mojo (Under Heavy Development)

-CK3 Mojo is a versatile tool designed for creating and managing mods for CK3 (Crusader Kings 3).
+Mojo is a versatile tool designed for creating and managing mods for CK3 (Crusader Kings 3).
+Please note that this is under heavy development and may not be ready for use.

-## What is CK3 Mojo?
+## What is Mojo?

-CK3 Mojo enables you to develop mods as separate modules.
-This approach facilitates easy management and modular development.
-When building your mods, you can choose which modules to include, allowing you to create larger and more intricate mods.
+Mojo lets you make mods in different parts, making it easy to manage and build.
+With this tool, not only can you pick which parts to use for bigger and detailed mods, but you can also work on several small parts at the same time.
+This lets you put together a big mod with all your ideas.
+Instead of having a lot of separate mods and worrying if they'll work well together, you can group them using Mojo.
+Even if one part has problems, you can keep making the others in the main mod space.

-By breaking down complex mods into submods, you can maintain compatibility, manage updates for new CK3 versions, and avoid concerns about load order.
-Refer to the documentation to learn more about writing submods, building comprehensive mods, and even publishing submods individually on Steam – all according to your preferences.
+By splitting big mods into smaller parts, you can keep them working well, update them for new CK3 versions, and not worry about the order they load.
+Check the guide (WIP) to learn how to write these smaller parts, build full mods, and even put them on Steam the way you like.

 ## Installation